 We modeled this task using the EGO framework as described in Figure 1.
 We simulated the experiment by providing the model with the same data presented to the human participants in the Momennejad et al. (2017) study, representing each stimulus (e.g., each state in the sequence) with a one-hot encoding (see Supplementary Information for more details).
-The model was used to simulate human performance by executing in two modes: an observation mode, used to simulate the learning phases during which participants passively observed the state transitions; and a decision mode, used to simulate the decision phases during which participants estimated the value of the states.
+The model was used to simulate human performance by executing in two modes: an observation mode, used to simulate the learning phases during which participants passively observed the state transitions; and a decision mode, used to simulate the value of the states.